mpopv/drawline/README.md

      '---2-'
      '-----'
      '-3---'),
-    #ff0000, // The stroke color of the line
+    #000,    // The stroke color of the line
-    1,       // The stroke width of the line false    // Whether the last point should connect to the first );
+    10,      // The stroke-width of the line (as a percent of the image width, because viewBox is `0 0 100 100`) miter,   // The stroke-linejoin of the line square,  // The stroke-linecap of the line false    // Whether the last point should connect to the first (i.e. `<polyline>` or `<polygon>`) );
 }
 ```